tiagomelojuca/otclient-wiki/Home.md

 # The Official OTClient Wiki

 ## Welcome!
-If you are looking for information about OTClient here is the right place.
+If you are looking for information about OTClient, here is the right place.
 This is the official community maintained repository of information and documentation for users, developers and contributors.

 ## About OTClient
 OTClient is an alternative Tibia client for usage with otserv.
-It aims to be a complete flexible, for that it uses LUA scripting for all game interface functionality and configurations with YAML files.
+It aims to be complete and flexible, for that it uses LUA scripting for all game interface functionality and configurations with YAML files.
 It works with a modular system where each functionallity is a separated module, this gives the possibility to users modify anything easily.
 It also allows to